City of Burnside: Economy

 Burnside has no manufacturing industries and a small number of agricultural plots still exist in the form of vineyards.
 It does however contain a sizeable amount of service industry; high-technology and commercial offices line the streets opposite the Adelaide park lands.

 Burnside workers are employed in the Industries of Education, Health and Community Services (27%); Finance, insurance and business services (22.5%); wholesale and retail trade (16%); recreation and personal services (11.2%) and manufacturing (7.7%).
-In these industries they are employed as: Professionals (35.5%); clerks, salespersons and service (26.2%); Associate Professionals (13.7%); Managers and Administrators (12.4%) and tradepersons (4.8%).
+In these industries they are employed as: Professionals (35.5%); clerks, salespersons and service (26.2%); Associate Professionals (13.7%); Managers and Administrators (12.4%) and tradespersons (4.8%).

 Education

-Burnside has two public high schools, Glenunga International High School and the Magill campus of the Norwood Morialta High School, in its boundaries.
+Burnside has two public high schools, Glenunga International High School and Norwood International High School, in its boundaries.
 Glenunga High remains at capacity through student enrolment from overseas and outside the local area.
 Its beginnings can be traced back to 1898; it was first established as the South Australian School of Mines and Industries on North Terrace, its original buildings there are now part of the University of Adelaide campus.
 It changed name to Adelaide Technical High School in 1918.
 With the move to its current location at Glenunga in 1963 the name was eventually changed to Glenunga High School a decade later.
 The school attained International Baccalaureate accreditation in 1990 and 'International' was added to its title.
 Marryatville High School is also on the boundaries of Burnside and draws most of its students from Burnside.
 There are also Burnside Primary School and Linden Park Primary School, both years Rec-7 public schools.